Spectral analysis for nonstationary audio: Conclusions

 \section{Conclusions}

 We have discussed in this paper extensions of methods and algorithms described earlier in~\cite{Omer13estimation,Omer15Modeles,Omer17time,Meynard17spectral} for the joint estimation of deformation operator and power spectrum for deformed stationary signals, a problem already addressed in~\cite{Clerc03estimating} with a different approach.
-The main improvements described in this paper concern the following two points \begin{enumerate} \item the extension of the algorithm to the joint estimation of deformations including amplitude modulation to the model and its estimation; \item a statistical study of the estimators and of the performances of the algorithm. \end{enumerate} The proposed approach was validated on numerical simulations and an application to Doppler estimation.
+Besides some improvements on the estimation algorithm itself, the main improvements described in this paper concern the following two points \begin{enumerate} \item the extension of the algorithm to the joint estimation of deformations including amplitude modulation to the model and its estimation (\cite{Meynard17spectral} was limited to time warping and combinations of time warping with frequency modulation, and investigated generalized wavelet transforms); \item a statistical study of the estimators and of the performances of JEFAS algorithm, with precise mathematical statements. \end{enumerate} The proposed approach was validated on numerical simulations and applications to two case studies: spectral estimation from non-stationary dolphin vocalization, and Doppler estimation.

-The results presented here show that the proposed extensions result in a significant improvement in terms of precision, and a better theoretical control.
+The results presented here show that the proposed extensions yield a significant improvement in terms of precision, and a better theoretical control.
 In particular, the continuous parameter estimation procedure avoids quantization effects that were present in~\cite{Omer17time} where the parameter space was discrete and the estimation based on exhaustive search.
-Regarding the approach of~\cite{Clerc03estimating}, its domain of validity seems to be limited to small scales (i.e. high frequency) signals, which is not the case here.
+It also allows the derivation of precision estimates, in particular a Cram\'er-Rao bound.
+Numerical results show that the introduction of amplitude modulation also improves results.
+Finally, regarding the approach of~\cite{Clerc03estimating}, its domain of validity seems to be limited to small-scale (\ie high-frequency) signals, which is not the case here.

-Contrary to~\cite{Clerc03estimating} our approach is based on (approximate) maximum likelihood estimation in the Gaussian framework.
+Contrary to~\cite{Clerc03estimating}, our approach is based on (approximate) maximum likelihood estimation in the Gaussian framework.
 Because of our choice to disregard time correlations, the estimates obtained here generally present spurious fluctuations, which can be smoothed out by appropriate filtering.
-A natural extension of our approach would be to introduce a smoothness prior that would avoid such filtering steps when necessary.
+A natural extension of our approach would be to introduce a smoothness prior that should avoid such filtering steps when necessary.